SheepAntler/practiceHackerTracker/JibberJournal.md

 Also, one other question: I know that we're using the username field in both Users and Roles for authentication; however, I'm confused about how that ties in to the One-To-Many relationship.
 Are we required to use the username field as our foreign key in the roles table?
 Or can we use ID like the demo/exercise 5?

+## Date
+3/24/2020

+### JSON response objects
+So, I had a lot of trouble with my JSON object responses this past weekend.
+Now that I've worked through it after reviewing some examples that Paula kindly put together for me, however, I've realized that I needn't have been so befuddled.
+I've been thinking and thinking about where the disconnect was--I think it was a combination of giving my POJOs and variables relatively stupid/confusing names which, I suppose, was a result of me not really thinking critically about the class structure roboPojo generated for me and thereby not fully grasping how to work inwards from the outside of a layered JSON object to get what I want.
+Sometimes, that meant a long chain of get methods, and that's the mental leap I wasn't making on Sunday.
+I feel kind of silly, honestly, but I also have been thinking about the JSON objects I've seen so far in my education, and while the objects I just processed aren't exactly *complex*, they are a bit more involved on the back end than JSON objects I've seen so far which return straightforward, humdrum JSON objects.
+I think this has led me to believe that JSON responses are something they often aren't and I'm going to carry that forward with me from here on out.